 If you’re holding random pieces of dreams that don’t seem to fit together,

 If you’re not sure which work to set down and which to chase after,

 If you’re looking at change and not sure what’s on the other side…

 Let that sail slack.
 Watch it flap a bit in the breeze.
 Breathe in the salty air.
 This is the moment.
 It’s the still place where God can change your direction to take you towards all he is dreaming of for you.
 Don’t look at the horizon.
 Close your eyes.
 This is the time to stay still and stay close.
 Listen for whispers.
 Be comfortable with the quiet.
-Don’t be so foolish and anxious that for God to lead you he would have to yank on your leash like an untrained puppy.
 The wind has not left the ocean.
 It’s simply changing direction.

 The Lord says, “I will guide you along the best pathway for your life.